Which of the following compounds is chiral? | Study Prep in Pearson+

 Multiple Choice

-Which of the following best describes a meso compound in the context of chirality?
+Which of the following best describes the stereochemical relationship between a pair of molecules that are non-superimposable mirror images of each other?

 views